sphenlee/waterwheel/docs/config.md

 the usual location: either the file specified by the `KUBECONFIG` environment variable or `$HOME/.kube/config` otherwise.

-### WATERWHEEL_KUBE_NAMESPACE
-When using the `kubernetes` engine this will set the namespace for all API requests.

-    WATERWHEEL_KUBE_NAMESPACE=my-ns

-Default is `default`

-> The `kube` crate used by Waterwheel does not honour the default namespace
-> set in the `kubeconfig` file.
-This environment variable can be removed
-> once there is support for it.

 # Security Settings

 ### WATERWHEEL_HMAC_SECRET